 Lesson Planning in Education and Training Courses

 To begin with lesson planning, it is important to know the aims and objectives of the course being taught to students.
-A teacher or trainer should be prepared not only to teach the students but also to make sure that they take some fruitful thoughts regarding the lesson at the end of the class.
-The aims and objectives should answer questions regarding all the angles of the course.
-The questions could be like the following:
+A teacher or trainer should be prepared not only to teach the students but also to make sure that they retain the skills and knowledge beyond the class.
+The aims and objectives should answer questions regarding all angles of the course.
+The questions could be as follows:

 - What is the subject of the course?